 Thankfully, we have ClamAV, one of the best Linux security solutions to get rid of numerous malware threats.
 It’s reliable, easy to set up, and free.
 Just keep in mind that this guide will show you how to install ClamAV on CentOS 7 distribution.

 Before we begin, make sure that you have root access to your CentOS 7 server or VPS.
-For Hostinger users, the required credential can be found on the Servers tab in hPanel.
+For Hostinger virtual server hosting users, the required credential can be found on the Servers tab in hPanel.

 Additionally, you need to know how to use Putty (Windows) or Terminal (macOS, Linux) to establish the SSH connection.